minprog/uva-prog-ai/30 Homework/10 Week 1/10 Week 1.md

 You must bring the syllabus with your notes to each lab session.
 We will check what you've read and will talk about the questions you have.

+If you already have some programming experience, the assignment above may not yield a lot of notes.
+In that case, you must:

+* Mark anything that is different from the programming language you have previously used.
+* Take note of anything that you would like to know more about.

 You are strongly encouraged to read the chapters again during the week, because they may not make sense immediately without practice.
 If you re-read them, you will need almost no time preparing for the quizzes.